keskintaylan/robolib/README.md

             motor_speedLock(motorLeft);
         }
 # PID
 i can't share final version of the pid code because of competitions.
 You should tweak the code according to your needs.
-However yu can use it for basic conecpts.
+However you can use it for basic concepts.
 ## Example
 		int16_t u;